Course - Petroleum Geoscience and Engineering, Master's Thesis - TPG4920

 Learning outcome

-The student will complete a master's thesis within the discipline.
+Competence: The student shall acquire scientific competence by completing a master's thesis within the subject area.

-Skills: The student will be able to complete a project and write a master's thesis in accordance with established standards and by use of relevant digital tools.
+Knowledge and skills: After completing an independent master's project within the subject area, the student shall have learned to use scientific working methods.
+The student shall have learned to carry out a project and write a master's thesis in accordance with current standards and with the use of relevant digital tools.

 Learning methods and activities